pick-cee/BLOG-API/README.md

 Users can make a post and comment a post and the UserId is used to track who made a comment to a particular post.

 The system also allows for user verification.
-A verification code is sent to the email of the user.
+A verification email is sent to the email of the user.

 ## Run the aplication